Cheshire Constabulary: History

 The first chief constable was Captain Thomas Johnnes Smith, late of the Bedfordshire Militia.
 The first full Cheshire Police Committee met at the Crewe Arms Hotel, Crewe, on 3 February 1857 and the new Cheshire Constabulary was officially formed on 20 April 1857.

 The first headquarters was established at 4 Seller Street, Chester.
 In 1862 this office was removed to 1 Egerton Street, Chester and remained there until 1870, when it was removed to 113 Foregate Street.
 In 1893, the Court of Quarter Sessions approved the building of a new Headquarters which was erected at 142 Foregate Street and designed by John Douglas, at a cost not exceeding £2,000.
 This continued to be used, together with the adjoining buildings, until 1967, when a new purpose-built Headquarters was opened at Nuns Road, Chester.
 This building served the constabulary until 2004 when the Headquarters building moved to a purpose-built complex at Clemonds Hey, Winsford.
 In 1965, the force had an establishment of 1,359 and an actual strength of 1,329.

 It was proposed by the Home Secretary on 6 February 2006, that Cheshire should merge with the Merseyside Police, to form a strategic police force, but these proposals were later abandoned.

 The Museum of Policing in Cheshire preserves and researches the heritage of policing in the county.

-In June 2022, The Cheshire Police announced that they will start using facial recognition technology in a bid to help identify offenders.
+In June 2022, Cheshire Police announced that they will start using facial recognition technology in a bid to help identify offenders.
 The Technology will be used retrospectively to compare images such as CCTV against pictures held on the police national database.

 Governance

-The incumbent Cheshire Police and Crime Commissioner is John Dwyer, appointed in May 2021.
-Dwyer previously held the post from November 2012 to May 2016.
-From May 2016 until May 2021, David Keane held the office.
-The police and crime commissioner is scrutinised by the Cheshire Police and Crime Panel, made up of elected councillors from the local authorities in the police area.
-Before November 2012, the Cheshire Police Authority was the police governance.
+The incumbent Cheshire Police and Crime Commissioner (PCC) is Dan Price, appointed in May 2024.
+The PCC is scrutinised by the Cheshire Police and Crime Panel, made up of elected councillors from the local authorities in the police area.
+Before November 2012, the force was governed by the Cheshire Police Authority.